IntelligentSensingAndRehabilitation/MultiCameraTracking/README.md

 This tool is under active development and used by multiple research labs.
 The infrastructure is technical to set up and primarily supports internal use and collaborators.
 We have limited bandwidth to support special or custom use cases beyond the current core functionality.

 Breaking changes may be introduced during development.
-Issues and pull requests are welcome.
+Issues and pull requests are welcome ([CONTRIBUTING](CONTRIBUTING)).

 ## Overview